Pakistan Women Create History, Beat New Zealand In Super Over - UrduPoint

 This was Pakistan women’s team’s first win over White Ferns in their own backyard and only their second win in 17 matches.

-After today’s win, Pakistan have jumped to the second position in ICC Women’s Championship with 16 points from 18 matches.
+After Monday’s win, Pakistan have jumped to the second position in ICC Women’s Championship with 16 points from 18 matches.

-The ODI series, part of ICC Women’s Championship, ended 2-1 in White Ferns favour.
-While Pakistan women’s team on the tour became the first Asian side to clinch T20I series against White Ferns.
-They won the series 2-1.
+Chasing 252 to win, Pakistan levelled the score on 251 for nine in their allotted 50 overs, according to information made available here by Pakistan cricket Board.

 Earlier, after opting to bat first, White Ferns scored 251 for eight in their allotted 50 overs.
 The opening pair of Suzie Bates and Isabella Gaze were back in the pavilion in the 15th over with 43 runs on the board.
 Captain Sophie Devine and Amelia Kerr got together and knitted a 56-run partnership for the third wicket.
 Both Devine (29, 32b, 4x4s) and Kerr (77, 87b, 5x4s) were bowled by leg-spinner Ghulam Fatima, who ended-up with match figures of two for 59 in 10 overs.
 She has now 18 wickets in the ICC Women’s Championship 2022-25 from 10 outings.